Meromorphic vector bundles on the Fargues--Fontaine curve: Introduction

 \subsection{Motivation and context}

-Let $\Pi_G$ be the set of isomorphism classes of smooth irreducible representations of the locally profinite group $G(E)$ with values in $\Lambda$ and let $\Phi_G$ be the set of $\hat{G}$-conjugacy classes of $L$-parameters.
+Let $\Pi_G$ be the set of isomorphism classes of smooth irreducible representations of the locally profinite group $G(E)$ with values in $\Lambda$, and let $\Phi_G$ be the set of $\hat{G}$-conjugacy classes of $L$-parameters.
 The basic form of the local Langlands correspondence gives a map

 satisfying various desiderata \cite[Conjecture A]{Kal16}, \cite{SZ18}.
-For $\on{GL}_n$, the map $\on{LLC}_{\on{GL}_n}$ is bijective \cite{HT01,Henniart_LLC_GLn}, but this does not hold more generally.
-Nevertheless, $\on{LLC}_{G}$ has finite fibers that are called $L$-packets and understanding them is the subject of the refined local Langlands correspondence.

-For quasi-split groups, one can fix a Whittaker datum $\frakw$ to put the elements of an $L$-packet in canonical bijection with the set of isomorphisms classes of irreducible representations of a certain finite group, which is constructed in terms of the $L$-parameter \cite[Conjecture B]{Kal16}.
+For $\on{GL}_n$, the map $\on{LLC}_{\on{GL}_n}$ is bijective \cite{HT01,Henniart_LLC_GLn,MR1228127}, but this does not hold more generally.
+Nevertheless, $\on{LLC}_{G}$ has finite fibers that are called $L$-packets, which can be understood in terms of the centralizer $S_\phi$ of the parameter $\phi\in \Phi_G$ inside $\hat{G}(\Lambda)$.
+More precisely, for split groups after fixing a Whittaker datum $\frakw$ one can put the elements of an $L$-packet in bijection with the set of isomorphisms classes of irreducible representations of $S_\phi$ whose restriction to the center $Z(\hat{G})$ is trivial, at least when $\phi$ is a discrete parameter (see \cite[Conjecture B]{Kal16} for a version valid for quasi-split groups and tempered parameters).
 When $G$ is not quasi-split, Whittaker data do not exist.
 Vogan realized that to work with general $G$, it is advantageous to consider its quasi-split inner form $G^\ast$ and parametrize simultaneously the representations of all the pure inner twists of $G^\ast$ \cite{ABV92,Vog93}.

 Motivated by the study of special fibers of Shimura varieties, Kottwitz introduced the set $B(G)$ of isocrystals with $G$-structure \cite{Kottwitz, KottwitzII}.
 The set of basic elements $B(G)_{\on{bas}}\subseteq B(G)$ gives rise to the so-called extended pure inner forms $G_b$ of $G$.
-Kottwitz formulated a refined version of the local Langlands correspondence for non-Archimedean local fields using the inner forms that arise from $B(G)_{\on{bas}}$ \cite[Conjecture F]{Kal16}, \cite{SZ18}.
+Kottwitz formulated a refined version of the local Langlands correspondence for non-Archimedean local fields using these inner forms that arise from $B(G)_{\on{bas}}$ \cite[Conjecture F]{Kal16}, \cite{SZ18}.